kacpercebula/DATA-332-Project1/README.md

 ![CompPerProd](https://user-images.githubusercontent.com/113058755/223002544-942a0983-b38b-431a-8323-de64c39c11e8.png)

 * This is a simple way of briefly showing what the data in the raw dataset is showing.
-* As you can see, COMPANY & Mortgage had the most complaints in terms of comapny and product respectively.
+* As you can see, Bank of America & Mortgage had the most complaints in terms of comapny and product respectively.
 * I used count of the amount of "Company" there were since the raw dataset was necessarily already clean.

 2. A graph displaying the most common words that had the sentiment of "anger"